Skip to Content

 How do I apply for cash assistance in PA?

-Now you can apply for TANF from the comfort of your home using COMPASS or in person at your local County Assistance Office (CAO).
+You can apply for TANF online through COMPASS or by completing and submitting an application to your local County Assistance Office (CAO).

 Pennsylvania Diversion Program